angelajburden/angelajburden.github.io/index.md

 <p style="color:black;margin-left: -4px;">Information about an object is derived from the properties of emitted light we observe.
 Properties are measured via two different methods, photometric and spectroscopic analysis. </p>

 + Photometic observations measure the amount of light passing through coloured filters.
-This mesures the intensity of light but only as a function of a few wavelengths.
+This measures the intensity of light but only as a function of a few wavelengths.
 This method permits multiple observations at one time making it relatively inexpensive to gather broad information on a large number of objects.

 + In spectroscopic observations the light travels through a spectrometer and the continuous intensity of light as a function of wavelength is recovered.
 For each object more detailed information is measured but it is a more expensive procedure as fewer objects can be observed at one time.